dicarlolab/mkturk/public/mkturk/readme.md

 SamplingStrategy: Determines how sample images are drawn: uniform_with_replacement, uniform_without_replacement, sequential

+SamplePRE: Duration in milliseconds that a gray screen is presented before the first sample image.
+If SamplePRE is not defined or <0, then max(100,SampleOFF) is used for the blank duration preceding the first sample

 SampleOFF: Duration in milliseconds that a gray screen is presented after the sample image before the response screen.
 This implements the delay in a DMS task.
 SampleOFF=0, leads to no delay

 SampleSizeInches (deprecated, now specified in scene param file): Size of sample image in physical inches on the screen. sampleSizeInches = 0.834444 displays a 256 x 256 image on 256 x 256 screen pixels on the google pixel c screen (i.e. no up or down sampling/resizing/filtering of the image)